hiperonii/task_management/README.md

 ```

 ## Project structure
 This project has 3 layers, presentation, domain, and data.
+Using *get_it* to do dependency injection.

 ### Presentation
-Presentation layer is Flutter a app module, contains UI related and services.
+Presentation layer is a Flutter app module, contains UI related and services.
+Using MVVM pattern combines with *rxdart* as a statemanagement.
 There are 2 services, NavigationService which using for navigating between screen, and PasscodeService for handling lock application with passcode when user inactive more than 10 seconds.

 ### Domain
-Domain layer is a Dart module, contains object class and interface of Repository
+Domain layer is a Dart module, contains object class and interface of Repository.

 ### Data
 Data layer is a Flutter package module, contains interaction with API.
-There are DTOs, Repository (implementation) and ApiService
+There are DTOs, Mapper, implementation of Repository and ApiService.
+Using *dio* as HTTP client, with *retrofit* to generate boilerplate code.

 ### Project
 root